-The Right Table Saw for Your Shop
+Choosing the Right Table Saw

 Buying a table saw is one of the most important investments a woodworker can make.
 To make the best decision, you need to know what your options are, and what's important to look for in a table saw.
 In this article, we'll cover table saw types and classes, and offer advice on choosing the type and model that will work out best for your shop.
 The table saws available on the market today almost all fall under one of the following classifications: portable or "job-site" saws, contractor saws, hybrid saws and cabinet saws.
 If you're shopping for a new saw, the first things you'll need to know is what the classifications mean, and what you can expect from saws in each class.